 Big Mamma Group.
 If you are craving Italian, which is pretty much me all the time.
 Check out the multiple restaurants by the Big Mamma Group.
 They are all over the city.
 Try the truffle pasta, and the pizzas are great too.
 They don’t take reservations, so arrive early.
 I recently ate here with 15 minutes to close, and there was still a wait.
 It is worth it!

 Relais Entrecote Classic French.
 There are only steak frites on the menu.
 The girls requested steak frites and I knew this was the spot to go and we were close by.
 It was a great meal and we got a table outside with no wait.
 They typically have a wait for lunch and dinner.
 When we left, there was a line for lunch.
 I don’t think they take reservations.

 Semilla – I have eaten here twice and loved it.
 The fish dishes were better than the meat in my opinion.
 A great meal and highly recommended.

 You can download this map and save it to your phone for your next trip to Paris.

 I would love to know your favorite spots in Paris.
 Comment below and share!

 For a fun place on the Left Bank that won’t break the bank, visit L’Avant Comptoir de la Terre.
 It is a popular place which you may find a long line.
 It is worth the wait and has standing room only!
 Order a glass of wine and a few dishes.
 The menu hangs from the ceiling and is filled with small plates.
 Get the blood sausage macaron, foie gras, and beef carpaccio.
 It is one of my favorite restaurants I always bring friends to for a good time.
-I have also been here solo and I always strike up a conversation with neighbors.
-It is an adorable spot just by the Odeon metro.
+I have also been here solo, and I always strike up a conversation with neighbors.
+It is a lovely spot just by the Odeon metro.

 This post does include affiliate links that help contribute to my coffee and croissant research.
 Merci!